thegooddocsproject/request-for-comment/rfc-007-glossaries-repository-and-website.md

 * Store the website source files in The Good Docs Project's existing unpopulated github repository, https://github.com/thegooddocsproject/glossary.
 * The glossary website will be published through The Good Doc Project's existing hugo infrastructure as a hugo module.
 * The glossary is expected to adopt a separate theme to The Good Docs Project, with different headings, such that the glossary project can be viewed with a unique focus on glossaries.
 This is expected to have a link back to The Good Docs Project.
-* Adopt the same license for the glossary website as it used by The Good Docs Project's website repository (which is a derivative of CC-By-SA).
+* Adopt the same license for the glossary website as it used by The Good Docs Project's website repository.

 ## Consequences